myasas/openshift-esb/README.md

 <tr><td>Default Admin Password</td><td>admin</td></tr>
 </table>

-To give your new SonarQube site a web address of its own, add your desired alias:
+To give your new ESB site a web address of its own, add your desired alias:

-    rhc app add-alias -a sonar --alias "$whatever.$mydomain.com"
+    rhc app add-alias -a esb --alias "$whatever.$mydomain.com"

 Then add a cname entry in your domain's dns configuration pointing your alias to $whatever-$yourdomain.rhcloud.com.